10th January 2020 by Catia Neves

 A high number of people accessing services from Crisis, the national charity for homeless people, have learning differences and mental health issues, that often are not recognised or diagnosed.
 As a large amount of the job search process happens either online or from a computer, as well as needing to write CVs and cover letters, it is important that people have the best strategies and tools to improve employability and housing success levels.

-Nahid Behzadi Curriculum Coordinator at Crisis has worked with D&A since the partnership started in 2014.
+Nahid Behzadi, Curriculum Coordinator at Crisis has worked with D&A since the partnership started in 2014.
 She said: “The need for Assistive Technology support was massive.
-We had lots of members with a specific learning difficulty (SpLD) and learning to read and write takes so long.
-But learning Assistive Technology is easier to learn and was definitely the way forward for our members.”
+We had lots of members with specific learning differences (SpLD) and learning to read and write was proving a real challenge.
+However, through introducing Assistive Technology we were able to share viable strategies with our members to support them with this and was definitely the way forward for a lot of people we support.”

 What did we do?

-Without in-house knowledge about Assistive Technology support, Crisis approached D&A in 2014 to create a series of digital inclusion training workshops, for people impacted by homelessness and neurodiversity.
+Without in-house knowledge about Assistive Technology (AT), Crisis approached D&A in 2014 to create a series of digital inclusion training workshops, for people impacted by homelessness and neurodiversity.

 Since then, we have delivered a series of group and one-to-one sessions for members to develop core skills and digital literacy, with the aim to overcome daily barriers that affect their ability to participate fully in society.
 Group workshops are structured around core strategy areas, with training delivered on relevant technologies.
 While one-to-one sessions allow for really tailored support around a person’s specific needs, such as mental health, reading and writing.